Can You Improve Your Emotional Intelligence?

 Our emotions change as we ride the ups and downs of life.
 As you navigate the highs and lows, know that Bach® offers a collection of natural flower essences to let you be you.*

 But first, what is emotional intelligence?

-Intelligence can be measured in many ways, and intuitively, we know that being ‘book-smart’ doesn’t always lead to greater success, and happiness in life.
-In fact, being able to read, and respond to emotions – your own, and others’ — may be more important for personal, and professional success.
+Intelligence can be measured in many ways, and intuitively, we know that being ‘book-smart’ doesn’t always lead to greater success or happiness in life.
+In fact, being able to read and respond to emotions — your own, and others’ — may be more important for personal and professional success.